silvinor/ClickIt-URL-Shortener/README.md

 ## Thank you

-I hope you enjoy learning, or even using, this source.
+I hope you enjoy learning from, or even using, this source.

 > Made with &#x2665; by [Silvino R.](https://github.com/silvinor)